Karen Roco: Early life

 Between 1996 and 1997, Roco began to do canoe when she was 10 in her hometown Constitución, where she attended the Eduardo Martín Abejón School, whose then director was the President of the Chilean Canoeing Federation.
 According Roco, she was «very restless and they ―the teachers―» used to send her to the inspector's office.

 With the goal to improve her skills, the director decided to send her to a sports workshop dedicated to canoeing when still she didn't know how to swim.
-Thus, all her «classmates wanted to go», reason why she had a stimolous to got into canoeing.
+Thus, all her "classmates wanted to go", the reason why she had a stimulus to get into canoeing.

 Sports career

-On 29 July 2019, Roco algonside María José Mailliard obtained a silver medal in the 2019 Pan American Games.
+On 29 July 2019, Roco alongside María José Mailliard obtained a silver medal in the 2019 Pan American Games.

 On 18 January 2021, Roco was honored in her hometown Constitución by the mayor of the city and Cecilia Pérez, then minister of Sport of the second government of Sebastián Piñera (2018−2022).

 She competed with Mailliard in the 2020 Summer Olympics.
 There, they finished in the ninth place.